evanroyrees/Automappa/docs/CONTRIBUTING.md

 ```

 Here we provide our source type using our protocol: `source: ComponentDataSource` and this allows us
-to continue on with implementation without any imports! 🤯
+to continue on with the component's implementation without any data source imports! 🤯

 Let's continue with using the `source` in a callback...

-> NOTE: I've also added typehints to the callback function (this was omitted in
+> NOTE: I've also added typehints to the callback function below (this was omitted in
 >previous examples for simplicity, but should always be done 🙈).

 ```python